Joseph Goebbels: Early life, education, and relationships

 Goebbels returned home and worked as a private tutor.
 He also found work as a journalist and was published in the local newspaper.
 His writing during that time reflected his growing antisemitism and dislike for modern culture.
 In the summer of 1922 he met and began a love affair with Else Janke, a schoolteacher.
 After she revealed to him that she was half-Jewish, Goebbels stated the "enchantment [was] ruined."
 Nevertheless he continued to see her on and off until 1927.

 He continued for several years to try to become a published author.
 His diaries, which he began in 1923 and continued for the rest of his life, provided an outlet for his desire to write.
 The lack of income from his literary works – he wrote two plays in 1923, neither of which sold – forced him to take employment as a caller on the stock exchange and as a bank clerk in Cologne, a job he detested.
 He was dismissed from the bank in August 1923 and returned to Rheydt.
 During this period he read avidly and was influenced by the works of Oswald Spengler, Fyodor Dostoyevsky and Houston Stewart Chamberlain, the British-born German writer whose book The Foundations of the Nineteenth Century (1899) was one of the standard works of the extreme right in Germany.
 He also began to study the social question and read the works of Karl Marx, Friedrich Engels, Rosa Luxemburg, August Bebel and Gustav Noske.
-According to German historian Peter Longerich, Goebbels's diary entries from late 1923 to early 1924 reflected the writings of a man who was isolated, preoccupied with "religious-philosophical" issues and lacked a sense of direction.
-Diary entries from mid-December 1923 onwards show Goebbels was moving towards the Völkisch nationalist movement.
+According to German historian Peter Longerich, Goebbels' diary entries from late 1923 to early 1924 reflected the writings of a man who was isolated, preoccupied with "religious-philosophical" issues and lacked a sense of direction.
+Diary entries from mid-December 1923 onwards show that Goebbels was moving towards the Völkisch nationalist movement.